-Need-based scholarships are available for all Academy lessons and programs.
+Need-based scholarships are available for all Academy lessons and programs, excluding summer programming.
 Continuing students must submit a complete financial aid application, including current Academy teacher recommendation, no later than June 15 for the following academic year.
 Call the Academy billing office at 920-993-6278 or see our Tuition Assistance webpage for forms and information.

 Promptness at lessons and rehearsals is expected.
 Students who are late for their private lesson cannot be guaranteed their full lesson time.
 Teachers who are tardy for a student's lesson are required to make up the time by extending past the scheduled lesson time or by arranging to make up the time on another occasion.